DallanQ/splendor/QA.md

 The game rule under selecting tokens says "a player can never have more than 10 tokens at the end of their turn (including jokers)."
 Perhaps they must return tokens until they only have 10 left.

 [about-reserving-card](https://boardgamegeek.com/thread/1425461/about-reserving-card)

-> If there is no gold token after reserving a card, can I take other gem token as a replacement?

-The game rule under reserve a development card says "if there is no gold left, you can still reserve a card, but you won't get any gold.

 [drawing-new-cards](https://boardgamegeek.com/thread/1180351/drawing-new-cards)